JeromeErasmus/vs-code-adf-preview/README.md

 ```

 ### Extension Not Activating
-- Ensure you have a valid JSON file open
+- Ensure you have a valid ADF file open
 - Check that the file contains valid ADF structure (`type: "doc", version: 1`)
 - Look for errors in Output → ADF Preview
 - **NEW**: Verify webview bundles exist in `dist/webview/`